Research in Neuroscience & Molecular Biology

 A placebo studies program requires research that successfully moves between the laboratory and the bedside.
 Clarifying the neuroscientific mechanisms underlying placebo effects and the patient-physician relationship has inherent scientific importance.
 It also provides the evidence needed to broaden our health care system’s appreciation for the importance of the ritual of treatment and the context in which clinical care is performed.
 Additionally, the results of neuroscientific research have the potential to provide critical guidance to clinical research.
 With these goals:

-• We have begun a series of innovative experiments examining the neurobiology of physicians while they treat patients, a novel approach to placebo research that has the potential to significantly enhance our knowledge of the patient-provider relationship.
+- We have begun a series of innovative experiments examining the neurobiology of physicians while they treat patients, a novel approach to placebo research that has the potential to significantly enhance our knowledge of the patient-provider relationship.
+The first study to be completed was published in Molecular Psychiatry in 2013.

 Related publications: